ilkerccom/bitcrackrandomiser/README.md

 ## How it works?

-It only works with BTC Puzzle 66.
+It only works with BTC Puzzle 66,67 and 68 (You can change the puzzle number from the [target_puzzle] variable in the settings.txt file.).

+## Example Puzzle 66

 If you want to **scan all private keys in  puzzle 66**; you need to do 36 quintillion scans in total.
 In case you do a random scan; previously generated private keys will be regenerated (random problem).
 This extends the scan time by x10.

-## Puzzle 66

 Puzzle 66 HEX ranges as follows.
 It starts with 2 or 3.
 Any private key in this range is **17 characters long.**

 `20000000000000000 to
 3ffffffffffffffff`